thejimmyg/greener/README.md

 db.QueryRowContext(ctx)

+err := db.Write(func (db DBHandler) error) {
-// Batch read/write queries guaranteed to all be in the same transaction var nonSQLErr error batchErr := db.Write(func (db DBHandler) error) {
+	// Batch read/write queries guaranteed to all be in the same transaction
 	// The read/write db object here shadows the read-only outer db one, preventing access if err := db.QueryRowContext(ctx); err != nil {
-		// Returning an error causes the transaction to abort and all other goroutines sharing the transaction to fail too, so you should only return errors from SQL return err
+		// Returning an error causes the transaction to abort and all other goroutines sharing the transaction to fail too, so you should only return errors if you want this and all other changes that might have been made by other goroutines to abort and be rolled back too return err
 	}

-	nonSQLErr = fmt.Errorf("This is an application level error, not the result of SQL failing") }
-if batchErr != nil {
+	// Returning nil causes the changes to be scheduled for commit return nil
+}
+// This isn't guaranteed to be the exact error you returned in the function passed to `db.Write()`, it could be a transaction error triggered by a different goroutine that was sharing the transaction. if err != nil {
 	fmt.Printf("Batch failed to write.
-All goroutines that shared it are also aborted.\n") } else if nonSQLErr != nil {
+All goroutines that shared it are also aborted.\n") }
-	fmt.Printf("This specific call to Write failed, but not because of an SQL error, so it did not result in the transaciton being aborted.\n")
-}
 ```